 The Doctor of Pharmacy (PharmD) degree is the College’s largest program, with more than 25 years of credible training history.
-Campbell’s pharmacy graduates have maintained a 98 percent passage rate on the national pharmacy board exams and continue to build a legacy as successful leaders, innovators and contributors to the pharmacy profession.
+Campbell’s pharmacy graduates have maintained an average of 98 percent passage rate on the national pharmacy board exams over the last 25 years and continue to build a legacy as successful leaders, innovators and contributors to the pharmacy profession.

 State of the Art Facilities

-Campbell University College of Pharmacy & Health Sciences (CPHS) recently completed construction on a new 42,000 square-foot teaching facility, doubling the space in the College's previous facility.
+Campbell University College of Pharmacy & Health Sciences (CPHS) is situated on main campus in Buies Creek.
+Pharmacy classes are held in a 42,000 square-foot teaching facility.
 Its three floors house classrooms, breakout rooms, admissions and alumni suites, lecture halls, offices, a faculty resource center, and professional association room.
-Close to 6,000 feet is dedicated to laboratory space.
+In addition to traditional learning space, the third floor laboratory space is dedicated to interactive, hands-on learning.

 Elevate Your Career